meyersonj/normalize/README.md

 - `make docker-test`: This command runs the tests in the Docker container.
 If the tests fail, the output should provide clues about what went wrong.

-### Customizing Normalization Pathways

-The current normalization pathways are defined in the `batch_norm` function within the `normalize_all_.py` script.
-These pathways are represented as a static dictionary that maps MIME types to corresponding normalization functions.

-This design is intended to provide a **starting point** for file normalization, but it's important to note that these pathways may not suit every use case.
-Depending on your specific requirements, you might need to define additional or altering existing normalization pathways to fit your needs.
-For example, while the current pathways normalizes `.odt` files to `.doc` format, you might prefer to have your normalization pathway to generate `.pdf` derivatives instead.

-As an open-source tool, you're encouraged to modify these normalization pathways to better suit your needs.
-You can do this by editing the dictionary in the `batch_norm` function.
-Each key-value pair in the dictionary represents a normalization pathway, with the key being the MIME type of the input files, and the value being the function that converts files of this type to the desired format.

-Remember, the goal of this tool is to provide a flexible and customizable solution for file normalization.
-Don't hesitate to adjust the code to fit your specific use case.

-Sure, here is the updated "Limitations and Next Steps" section with the new "Logging" bullet point:

 ## Limitations and Next Steps

 This tool currently creates normalized derivatives of audio, video, document, and vector image files.
 Other file types will be copied to the target directory without being converted.
 If you need to create normalized derivatives of a different/additional file types, you will need to modify the script and Dockerfile to include the necessary normalization pathways.
 This may require installing additional software.